Shark Navigator Vacuums Review

 If you watched the video above from Vacuum Wars then you can see the big performance improvements that have been made over the older Navigator models.
 It’s not just about more power.
 The new cleaner head design does more with less and picks up small debris, such as sand or coffee, that the old Navigators simply couldn’t do.

-The Zero-M feature is possibly the best attempt to deal with pet hair that we’ve seen.
+The Zero-M feature is possibly the best attempt to deal with pet hair removal that we’ve seen, in terms of bare floor cleaning or on carpet.

 You can check out our Shark Vacuum Overview for more information on all Shark vacuums.